-Frequently Asked Questions

-1. Where can I locate the plastic code?
+Frequently Asked Questions 1.
+Where can I locate the plastic code?

-The plastic code is usually located on the bottom or side of your container.

-2. What if I don't see a plastic code?
+The plastic code is usually located on the bottom or side of your container 2.
+What if I don't see a plastic code?

 If there is no code available or you are unsure about the plastic type, treat your container as regular solid waste.
-Ensure containers for recycling are uncontaminated, empty, clean, and dry.

-3. What if I know the plastic composition but I don't know the plastic code?

-A Plastic-Code-Ref-Sheet (PDF) is available for you to classify and identify the plastic code for your container.

-4. What if I see an NFPA warning on a bottle?
+Ensure containers are uncontaminated, empty, clean, and dry 3.
+What if I know the plastic composition but I don't know the plastic code?
+A Plastic-Code-Ref-Sheet (PDF) is available for you to classify and identify the plastic code for your container 4.
+What if I see an NFPA warning on a bottle?

 We can only accept plastic containers where all of the squares (Flammability, Instability, Health, and Special Hazard) have a number of 0 or 1.
-NFPA ratings 0-1 are non-regulated under the Workplace Hazardous Materials Information System (WHMIS).
-See Q&A below for how to dispose of plastic with NFPA ratings >1.

-5. How do I dispose of "contaminated" plastic containers?
+NFPA Regulations (PDF) 0-1 are non-regulated under WHMIS.
+See Q&A below for how to dispose of plastic with NFPA ratings >1 5.
+How do I dispose of "contaminated" plastic containers?